Profiles of the Little Rock Nine who integrated Central High

 She studied journalism at Southern Illinois University and later received a bachelor's of social work in native human services from Laurentian University and a master's of social work at Carleton University, both in Ontario.
 She worked in President Bill Clinton's administration as deputy assistant secretary for workforce diversity at the Department of the Interior.

 Thelma Mothershed Wair completed her high school work through correspondence courses and summer school in St. Louis.
-She received her diploma by mail.
+She received her diploma from Central by mail.

 Wair graduated from Southern Illinois University with a degree in home economics education and earned a master's degree in guidance and counseling from Southern Illinois.
-She worked in East St. Louis, Illinois, schools for 28 years — 10 as a home economics teacher and 18 as a counselor — before retiring in 1994 and moving back to Little Rock.
+She worked in the East St. Louis, Illinois, school system for 28 years — 10 as a home economics teacher and 18 as a counselor — before retiring in 1994.
+She now lives back in Little Rock.

 Comments